Skip to main content

 2. General use of our websites

-We have implemented SSL or TLS encryption on our websites (recognisable by the “https://” in the address line and the lock symbol) in order to protect your personal data transmitted to us via our websites from unauthorised access by third parties.
+We have implemented SSL or TLS encryption on our website (identified by the ‘https://’ in the address bar and the padlock symbol) in order to protect your personal data transferred to us via our website against unauthorised access by third parties.

 a) Data processing when you visit our websites

 When you visit our website, we collect personal data to enable you to use it (usage data).
-This includes your IP address and data about the beginning, end and subject of your use of the website as well as, if applicable, data for identification purposes (e.g. your login data if you log into a secure area).
-In addition, this includes technical data transmitted by your browser, such as browser type / browser version, the previously visited website (referrer URL), monitor resolution, operating system, device information (e.g. device type), etc., if applicable.
-We process this data in our legitimate interest (Art.
-6 (1) (f) GDPR) for the purpose of providing this website and designing it to meet your needs.
-If you would like detailed information on the balance of interests, please contact one of the persons mentioned under point 1.
+This includes your IP address and data about the start and end points of your usage of the website and why you are using the website, and potentially also identification data (such as your login data if you log in to a secure area).
+This also includes technical data transferred from your browser such as its type/version, the referrer URL, monitor resolution, operating system and any device information (e.g. device type), etc. It is in our legitimate interest to process this data in order to provide our website and design it such that it meets user needs (Art.
+6 (1) (f) GDPR).
+If you would like detailed information on the balancing of interests, please contact one of the people mentioned in Section 1.

 b) Contact form

-When you visit our website www.amf-forderanlagen.de, we process personal data about you in addition to the purposes set out in section 2 as set out below.
+When you visit our website www.amf-foerderanlagen.de, we process your personal data as described below, in addition to the purposes listed in Section 2.

-a) Accesses and storage on your terminal device (“Cookies”)
+a) Access and storage on your device (“cookies”)

-We use tracking technologies on our website that enable us or our contractual partners or service providers to collect data relating to the use of our website.
-These tracking technologies are usually referred to as cookies, which is why we also use this term in the following.
-However, the following also applies accordingly to other tracking technologies or file formats, such as local storage, pixels, beacons or tags.
-Cookies are text files that are saved to the browser on your end device.
-User-related pseudonymous data can be stored for these files.
-This data can then be read out in turn.
-When you visit our website www.amf-forderanlagen.de for the first time, we display a so-called cookie consent banner to inform you about the tracking technologies we use and to give you the choice of which optional cookies you would like to agree to.
-You can change your choice at any time in the Privacy Preference Centre on our website (see (iv) below).
+We use tracking technologies on our website that enable us or our contractors or service providers to collect data relating to use of our website.
+These tracking technologies are usually referred to as cookies, which is why we will also use this term below.
+However, the following statements also apply accordingly to other tracking technologies or file formats, such as local storage, pixels, beacons or tags.
+Cookies are text files that are stored on your device in the browser.
+User-related pseudonymous data may be stored in these files.
+This data can then be read again.
+When you visit our website www.amf-foerderanlagen.de for the first time, we display a cookie consent banner to inform you about the tracking technologies we use and to let you choose which optional cookies you wish to consent to.
+You can change your selection at any time in the Privacy Preference Centre on our website (see below under (iv)).

 i.
 Technically necessary cookies